Time to Read: 0 m 0s

 To seal the back seam opening, Joe added a scrap piece of aluminum plate, making it easier to weld the seam shut.

 Joe made a lid of the same diamond plate as the toolbox.
 He cut a piece that was about 2-in. larger around than the base on each side, which he then scored and bent to overlap the box sides (making a triangular cutout on each corner).
 Bending the edges was tricky and required a mallet, some clamps, and some rectangular steel pipe.

 After welding the corners of the lid together, Joe welded strips of aluminum angle together to make a frame on the inside of the lid and around the inside top of the box to reinforce it and give it more structure.
 He also installed a peel and stick rubber gasket, stainless steel hinge, some aluminum coated insulation, and a latch to hold the lid in place.

-Watch the video here to see all the great details of Joe’s diamond plate tool box!
+Watch to see all the great details of Joe’s diamond plate tool box!